-On behalf of the Springfield School Community, I have the great pleasure of welcoming you to our school.
+On behalf of the Springfield School Community, we have the great pleasure of welcoming you to our school.

 Springfield School is in the Staffordshire town of Leek and is situated in close proximity to other local mainstream and special schools.
 Springfield is a primary, generic special school and so ensures that all children with a range of additional needs have the opportunity to thrive.